-The Clyde River will soon add a barge to its fleet of vessels crewed by specialists as they investigate the riverbed’s geotechnical conditions as part of the Batemans Bay Bridge replacement project.
+The Clyde River has added a barge to its fleet of vessels crewed by specialists investigating the riverbed’s geotechnical conditions as part of the Batemans Bay Bridge replacement project.

 Batemans Bay Bridge: Photo by Josh Burkinshaw Images